Close Menu

 Final Thoughts

 For a Business Lounge, the Qantas Singapore Lounge provides a large space with decent facilities.
-If provides a good range of food and beverages – perhaps as it was designed as a premium lounge.
+The previous version of this review was written seven years ago, and it seems as good now, as it was then .

 Subscribe to our mailing list and we'll send you our latest updates